tiprankstipranks

 Employment / Personnel - Risk 2

 We and our business partners engage the services of writers, directors, actors, musicians and other creative talent, production crew members, trade employees, professional athletes and others who are subject to collective bargaining agreements.
 Any labor dispute may disrupt our operations and cause production delays, which could increase our costs and have an adverse effect on our businesses, financial condition or results of operations.
-In 2023, the Writers Guild of America ("WGA") and the Screen Actors Guild-American Federation of Television and Radio Artists ("SAG-AFTRA") commenced industry-wide strikes following the expiration of their collective bargaining agreements with the Alliance of Motion Picture and Television Producers ("AMPTP"), which negotiates with the guilds on behalf of content producers.
-These strikes resulted in months-long shutdowns in television and film production, and while new three-year agreements were ultimately reached with the WGA and SAG-AFTRA (expiring in May and June 2026, respectively), upcoming negotiations with other unions could lead to further work stoppages.
-For example, the AMPTP's agreement with the International Alliance of Theatrical Stage Employees, Moving Picture Technicians, Artists and Allied Crafts of the United States, Its Territories and Canada (IATSE) will expire in July 2024.
-There can be no assurance we will be able to renew our collective bargaining agreements as they expire or without work stoppages.
+In 2023, for example, the WGA and SAG-AFTRA commenced industry-wide strikes following the expiration of their collective bargaining agreements with the Alliance of Motion Picture and Television Producers, which negotiates with the guilds on behalf of certain content producers.
+These strikes resulted in months-long shutdowns in television and film production, and while new three-year agreements were ultimately reached with the WGA and SAG-AFTRA (expiring in May and June 2026, respectively), upcoming and ongoing negotiations with other unions could lead to further work stoppages.
+In addition, the U.S. has in recent years experienced a surge in labor activity, including unionization and strikes.
+There can be no assurance we will be able to renew our collective bargaining agreements on favorable terms as they expire or without work stoppages.

 Tech & Innovation